scottellis/omap3-pwm/README.md

 The code should work with any OMAP3 board, but I only tested with Gumstix Overo and Beagleboard.

-The default PWM used is PWM10.
+The [master] branch of this project only implements one PWM channel.
+The default is PWM10.

+The [four-channel] branch of the project implements all for PWM channels with their own char dev node.

 There is a ${MACHINE}-source-me.txt file that will set up your environment for the cross-compilation.
 It assumes you are using an OE environment and it tries